sigsum/sigsum/archive/2025-06-09-named-policy-notes.md

-# DRAFT: Built-in named policy functionality notes
+# 2025-06-13 - Notes about built-in named policy functionality

+Below are notes about the current plans to add named policy functionality, written by Elias with help from Nisse.

+The plans might still change, this just shows what the plans are right now.

 ## Affected programs